 A new kind of meeting that revolutionizes the way you manage global teams

-Illustra has been unique in the way that it has brought together software engineers, instructional designers, expert coaches and high level production people to design new technologies, methodologies and approaches for live virtual training and coaching.
+Illustra is unique in the way that it brings together software engineers, instructional designers, expert coaches and high level production people to design new technologies, methodologies and approaches for live virtual training and coaching.
 It’s an innovative technology company as well as a training company.
-Now the experience gained from designing and delivering many thousands of hours of highly innovative interactive training has been turned towards the development of a completely new form of live virtual meeting.
+Now the experience gained from designing and delivering many thousands of hours of highly innovative interactive training was been turned towards the development of a completely new form of live virtual meeting.

-Illustra ran an initial “proof of concept” for this customer with shared costs and risk.
+Illustra ran an initial “proof of concept” pilot for this customer with shared costs and risk.
 The event involved 56 people.
 It included 56 managers from all over the world, two senior executives, 3 internal subject matter experts and an Illustra expert coach.
 Key features of the pilot were:

-- Participants were moved in and out of plenary and breakout sessions in the same way that they were accustomed to in traditional face-to-face events.
-Although this time the switching from one to the other took place in an instant, rather than taking from 5 to 15 minutes.
+- Participants were moved in and out of plenary and breakout sessions as they would be in traditional face-to-face events.
+This time, however, the switches took place in an instant, rather than taking from 5 to 15 minutes.